Dawid Rubinowicz

 Resources

-In the Polish version published in 2010, a comparative study was included.
-By selecting and focusing on particular themes from the Diary and in showing how these had been endured and are still remembered by survivors, the comparative study aims to broaden our understanding of Dawid’splight and to shed more light on details of the every-daylife and hardships imposed on Jews, especially in relation to the following topics: Childhood; Antisemitism; The Outbreak of War; GermanOccupation; Refugees fromPłock; Life in the Ghetto and Deportation to the Camp.
+The Polish version, published in 2010, includes a comparative study.
+By selecting and focusing on particular themes from the Diary and showing how these had been endured and are still remembered by survivors, the comparative study aims to broaden our understanding of Dawid’splight and to shed more light on details of everyday life and hardships imposed on Jews, especially in relation to the following topics: Childhood; Antisemitism; The Outbreak of War; GermanOccupation; Refugees fromPłock; Life in the Ghetto and Deportation to the Camp.

 A play based on the Diary